 Day 8: Islands of Gaya and Mamutik

 We spend the day exploring the tropical island parks of Gaya and Manukan located just off the coast.
 We explore the jungle trails and learn about the unique medicinal plants, tropical hardwood trees, coastal vegetation and the ecology of the mangrove forest.

 Day 9: Kinabalu National Park - Poring Hot Springs

 Day 10: Kinabalu National Park, Kundasang War Memorial

 After breakfast, we visit the Kundasang War Memorial Park to learn about Sabah's WWII history and for great photos with the majestic Mount Kinabalu (if weather permits).
-Next, we proceed to the Education Centre and Mountain Garden in Kinabalu Park Headquarters.
+Next, we proceed to the Natural History Gallery and Mountain Garden in Kinabalu Park Headquarters.
 If weather permits, take a guided walk on one of the trails to explore the cool montane forest.
 Return to Kota Kinabalu after lunch.
 In the evening, we have our dinner at a local restaurant.